pachyderm/docs/content/2.3.x/deploy-manage/deploy/deploy-w-proxy.md

           type: LoadBalancer
       ```

-!!!
-Warning
+{{% notice warning %}}
 The deployment of Pachyderm with a proxy is optional at the moment and will become permanent in the next minor release of Pachyderm.
+{{% /notice %}}

 The diagram below gives a quick overview of the layout of services and pods when using a proxy.
 In particular, it details how Pachyderm listens to all inbound traffic on one port, then routes each call to the appropriate backend:![Infrastruture Recommendation](../images/infra-recommendations-with-proxy.png)